doughahn/unofficial-opf-guides/docs/vtt/vtts-overview.md

     - Rich plugin ecosystem
     - Walls/lighting are super fast and intuitive to set up
     - More intuitive UX than most other VTTs
-    - Free content for PDF owners: all rulebooks and APs/Modules ready-to-run
+    - Paizo published character options and statblocks are included in systems for free
     - Players who want complex macros and dice syntax
     - Constant updates from an active developer community